laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics and statistics.

-Filebeat watches for any information in the file system which has been changed and when it has.
-Filebeat shipper for forwarding and centralizing log data.

-Merticbeat takes the metrics and statistics that it collects and ships them to the output that you specify.
-Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.
+Filebeat collects data about the file system.
+Metricbeat collects machine metrics, such as uptime.

 The configuration details of each machine may be found below.
-Note: Use the Markdown Table Generator to add/remove values from the table.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|